Our guide will help you understand the furlough process

 - Furloughed employees who become ill, due to coronavirus or any other cause, must be paid at least Statutory Sick Pay (SSP).
 As under the CJRS previously, it is up to employers to decide whether to move these employees onto SSP or to keep them on furlough, at their furloughed rate.

-- If you’re claiming for 100 or more furloughed employees, you’ll need to upload a file in .xls, .xlsx, .csv or .ods formats.
+- When claiming for 100 or more furloughed employees, you’ll need to upload a file in .xls, .xlsx, .csv or .ods formats.
 You’ll need to ensure that you provide only the employee information requested below as any more or less may risk delaying your payment.
 You could also be asked to provide the information again.
 You should ensure that your data file contains only one line per employee for the whole period, and does not break up the calculation into multiple periods within the claim or split data by contract type.
 HMRC will expect the following information for each employee:

 national insurance number